reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 For more information, see [Teams Real Simple with Pictures: Disabling Add Shortcut to OneDrive](https://microsoft365pro.co.uk/2022/04/11/teams-real-simple-with-pictures-disabling-add-shortcut-to-onedrive/).

 This adjustment affects how users can link to other storage locations, such as SharePoint libraries or folders, within OneDrive.
-Enable or disable the Request files link on the OneDrive partition for all OneDrive sites.
-If this value is not set, the Request files link will only show for OneDrives with Anyone links enabled.

 ### DefaultOneDriveInformationBarrierMode